spotDL/spotify-downloader/README.md

     ex. `spotdl https://open.spotify.com/playlist/37i9dQZF1DWXhcuQw7KIeM?si=xubKHEBESM27RqGkqoXzgQ`
     <br/>

-- To search for and download a song (not very accurate) run,
+- To search for and download a song, run:
+    *(Note: This may not be very accurate)*

     ```
     $ spotdl [songQuery]
     ```
     ex. `spotdl 'The HU - Sugaan Essenna'`

     <br/>

-- To resume a failed/incomplete download run,
+- To resume a failed/incomplete download, run:

     ```
     $ spotdl [pathToTrackingFile]
     ```
     ex. `spotdl 'Sugaan Essenna.spotdlTrackingFile'`

-    *`.spotDlTrackingFiles` are automatically created during download start, they are deleted on download completion*
+    *`.spotDlTrackingFiles` are automatically created when a download starts, and deleted on completion*

 <br/>

-You can chain up download tasks by seperating them with spaces:
+You can chain up download tasks by separating them with spaces:

 ```
 $ spotdl [songQuery1] [albumUrl] [songQuery2] ... (order does not matter)